 Steve is currently a part-time student at Washington University in St. Louis, studying International Affairs.

-Steve is the mock trial coach for the Crossroads College Preparatory School team.
-He also coaches his children’s volleyball, basketball and baseball teams.
+Steve is a former mock trial coach for the Crossroads College Preparatory School team.
+He also coached his children’s volleyball, basketball and baseball teams.

 Steve was also involved with the Shrewsbury Community Theatre, and over the past few years has been a major actor in their performances of “Annie,” “Sound of Music,” “Shrek” and “Willy Wonka.”